7 October 2012

 networking, not only at stuffy business meetings, dinners and conferences, but by also getting out in the

-customers and rivals.
-As an energy journalist and consultant of some years’ experience, I have gained many
+rivals.
+As an energy journalist and consultant of some years’ experience, I have gained many opportunities

 This book is available in both hardback, paperback and e-book format.
 The author warns that this book